-The top court was hearing a plea by a doctor, who alleged that front line healthcare workers engaged in fight against Covid-19 are not being paid salaries or their salaries are being cut or delayed.
+The top court heard a plea by a doctor who alleged that front-line healthcare workers engaged in fight against Covid-19 are not being paid salaries or their salaries are being cut or delayed.

 The doctor also questioned the Centre’s new SOP making their 14-day quarantine non-mandatory.

 In war, you do not make soldiers unhappy.
 Travel the extra mile and channel some extra money to address grievances.
 Country cannot afford to have dissatisfied soldiers in this war which is being fought against Corona, said a bench of Justices Ashok Bhushan, S K Kaul, and MR Shah.

 Solicitor General Tushar Mehta, appearing for the Centre, said that if there are better suggestions coming forward, they can be accommodated.

 The bench said that there are reports coming that many areas doctors are not being paid.
 We saw report that doctors went on strike.
 In Delhi, some doctors have not been paid for past three months.
 These are concerns that should have been taken care off.
 It should not require court intervention.”